wadsonferreira/stemmer-automata-rslp/README.md

 # RSLP Automata Stemmer

-This projects implements the automata-based version of RSLP algorithm for apply the stemming process in words of the brazilian portuguese language.
+This projects implements the automata-based version of RSLP algorithm for stemming process in brazilian portuguese language.
+Different from list-based (the original implementation) that use lists of suffix rules and perform a significantly number of comparisons between rules and word suffixes, the automata-based approach uses a deterministic finite automata (DFA) to reduce the number of comparisons to the minimum.

+The automata-based approach can provided a gain of time up to 86% when compared to the list-based implementation.

-The code was developed following the instructions described in the article [Assessing the Efficiency of Suffix Stripping Approaches for Portuguese Stemming](https://dl.acm.org/citation.cfm?id=2952670).
-A copy of the article can be found at the folder 'article' of this project.
+The code was developed following the instructions described in the article [Assessing the Efficiency of Suffix Stripping Approaches for Portuguese Stemming](article/suffix-stripping-approaches-paper.pdf).

 ## Getting Started